msmclear/predict-math-scores/README.md

 # predict-math-scores
-match score prediction using student performance data from Kaggle
+math score prediction using student performance data from Kaggle